decentraland/rca/Incidents/incident-1.md

 ## Solution

 Given the current wearable representation, the Builder Server validated that the structure before doing a deployment.
 Now Catalyst also validates the files that are part of the representation are present on the deployment and the Kernel filters corrupted Collections and gracefully logs the error.
-On April 1st, 2022 the Catalyst Servers will also start to run entities [schemas validations](https://github.com/decentraland/adr/blob/main/docs/ADR-45-entities-v4.md) helpting to prevent more failed deployments.
+On April 1st, 2022 the Catalyst Servers will also start to run entities [schemas validations](https://github.com/decentraland/adr/blob/main/docs/ADR-45-entities-v4.md) helpting to prevent more corrupted deployments.